-In addition to "hard law" (ie, black-letter law, such as the Companies Act and the FIEA), so-called "soft law" is becoming more important in the corporate governance context in Japan.
-"Soft law" includes the TSE Regulations, the Corporate Governance Code, the Corporate Governance System Guidelines and the Fair M&A Guidelines.
+In addition to "hard law" (ie, black-letter law, such as the Companies Act and the FIEA), socalled "soft law" is becoming more important in the corporate governance context in Japan.
+"Soft law" includes the TSE Regulations, the Corporate Governance Code, the Corporate Governance System Guidelines, the Fair M&A Guidelines and the Outside Directors Guidelines.

 The Stewardship Code published by the Council of Experts on the Stewardship Code, established by the Financial Services Agency, is another important "soft law" in the corporate governance context, although it is not directly applicable to listed companies but to institutional investors.
+The Stewardship Code of 2020 is the most recent version.
 Many major institutional investors have published their own proxy voting policies in response to the Stewardship Code, will vote at shareholder meetings in accordance with their own policies, and will have engagement discussions with the management of listed companies to encourage mid- to long-term growth.
 Therefore, listed companies must pay close attention to the Stewardship Code and proxy voting policies published by major institutional investors.